Earning a living... 職歴

 Johoku vs Mikki H.S.... ...The day's Captain was Anada (#50).
 He proved to be a leader on the field that day as well.
 Late in the 4th quarter from his linebacker position he stripped the opposing team's running back and dashed 65 yards for the game tying score.
 We went on to win 12 - 6. ...the pre-game ceremony Mikki 2009

-The "back-up"... (a tale of discovering one's place in the food chain)
+The "back-up"...
+A tale of finding one's place in the food chain...

-The "back-up"... (a tale of discovering one's place in the food chain)
+The "back-up"...
+A tale of finding one's place in the food chain...

 Pre-game... (#26) forgot to take the hand-off... again!
 Who's the guy in the silver helmet?
 That's the coach (me).
-We only had thirteen players make this trip and only one QB.
-If the QB goes down we forfeit...and that’s very bad for both teams.
-It turned out I did have to play QB for a series (QB #12 was briefly knocked-out),
+That day, we had thirteen players make the trip and only one QB.
+If the QB goes down we forfeit...and that’s bad for both teams.
+It turned out I had to play QB for one series (QB #12 was briefly knocked-out),

 The rally...